 - With the help of dedicated personal support and AI technology, earn your degree online or on campus.

 Accounting, Business Administration, Criminal Justice & Information Technology

 Courses You Could Take in an Online Logistics Degree Program

-Your courses will cover how organizations and supply chains work.
-That includes how people, raw materials, and goods move from place to place.
+Your courses will cover how business and supply chains work.
+Like how people, raw materials, and goods move from place to place.
 This complex system has many moving parts.
-So, expect to take courses that zoom in on different aspects – from finance to transportation.
+So, expect to take courses that zoom in on all of the different aspects – from finance to transportation.

 Purchasing & Inventory Management: Everything from supplies and raw materials to finished products must be accounted for.
 This course covers the concepts and techniques you’ll need, like supplier selection, contract negotiations, and procurement.

 Global Logistics Management: In our globalized society, goods move all around the world.
 In a course like this, you’ll learn about key practices and considerations for importing, exporting, and even offshoring your operations.